 What’s the best way to get comfortable?

-That doesn’t mean memorize what you have to say, it means practicing your presentation to the point that you are completely comfortable with everything you have to share.
+That doesn’t mean memorizing what you have to say.
+It means practicing your presentation to the point that you are completely comfortable with your message.

 Make your presentation exclusively about your audience and leave yourself out of it.